SIgnlngX/sign-language-interpreter/README.md

 # sign-language-interpreter
-this project is our minor project. </br>
+This project is our minor project. </br>
-to know more about this project have a look at voice of silence ppt.</br>
+To know more about this project have a look at voice of silence ppt.</br>

 ### Prerequisites